 Both of you need to be on board when it comes to using this method because if not, it can decrease sexual satisfaction.

-The simple answer is, yes, it does.
+The simple answer is, yes, it usually does.

-The advantage over other methods is that they are easy to apply where you want, and you can decide how much to use.
+The advantage of this over other methods is that delay sprays are easy to apply when and where you want, and you can decide how much to use.

 Some guys don't feel comfortable with the squeeze technique approach to control ejaculation.

-Because there is nothing physically blocking the ejaculation, the stop-start method is more challenging to master than the squeeze technique.
-But it may be worth the effort.
+Because there is nothing physically blocking ejaculation, the stop-start method can be more challenging to master than the squeeze technique for some guys.

 Performing Kegel exercises are easy, and it only takes a few minutes per day.

 Once you identify the muscles, one way to do a simple Kegel exercise is to tighten and hold those muscles for a five-second count.

-This overview covers just the basics of Kegel exercises.
+This overview just covers the basics of Kegel exercises.

 You can learn a lot more about Kegel exercises and how they can help men here: Male Kegel Exercises to Last Longer: Step by Step Guide

 It will make the process more comfortable and you’ll know just how much pressure to tell your partner to apply to your penis to ensure it works.

+Just remember that practice makes perfect.
 And if it doesn’t work?